sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/business-service-monitoring.md

 ### Example

-The following example demonstrates a request to the `/rule-templates` API endpoint to create the rule template `aggregate`.
+The following example demonstrates a request to the `/rule-templates` API endpoint to create the rule template `aggregate`:

 {{< code shell >}}
 curl -X POST \